What are stars and galaxies made of? How far away are stars and galaxies? How old is the universe? What evidence is there for the Big Bang?

 Spectroscopy tells us what stars and galaxies are made of.

 Looking at the rainbows of light that stars and galaxies give off, scientists learn what the stars are made of and how far away they are.

 Since different kinds of materials have slightly different spectra, scientists can use a star’s spectrum to figure out what it is made of.

 Helium was discovered through spectroscopy.
 This element was not first discovered on Earth; it was first first discovered by scientists looking at spectral lines from the sun!

 Spectroscopy tells us about the position and movement of stars and galaxies.

-By observing redshifts, scientists are able to show that the universe is expanding, which is important evidence for the Great Radiance (a.k.a.
-Big Bang.)
+By observing redshifts, scientists are able to show that the universe is expanding.
+An expanding universe was the first clue that the universe had a beginning.
 This redshift is the basis of Hubble’s Law, which states that the degree of redshift in light is proportional to its distance from us.
 That is, the more red-shifted a galaxy is, the farther away it is.

 - Try looking at city lights

 Although we can see the spectrum of lights using diffraction glasses, we will not be able to see the redshift of galaxies using these glasses.
 To see the Red Shift of distant stars, scientists use more sensitive instruments to examine light spectra.
 Different elements absorb light in different frequencies, which causes dark bands to appear in the spectra.
 To the left is a picture with the spectra from various light sources.